Texas Senate Bill 2066: It’s Impact on Residential Solar

 Texans interested in solar have faced numerous city restrictions.
 These restrictions make it difficult for those who want solar on their homes to get it.
 To help alleviate this struggle, Senate Bill 2066 is one among several energy bills presented in the 86th legislative session.

 How Senate Bill 2066 will Help Solar Customers

 This bill is different because it is the only bill in the 86th legislature pertaining strictly to solar power.
 This bill protects solar energy-generating businesses and homes from unfair practices.

 Renewable Generations Protection for Lease and Sale Contracts

 As one of its protecting measures, this bill requires the company selling or leasing the generation system to disclose all important information.
 Although honest Texas solar companies already do this, some don’t.
-This portion of the bill ensures that customers knows to what they’re agreeing.
+This portion of the bill ensures that customers know to what they’re agreeing.